 We can ask students to watch out for hidden intentions in cunning characters by asking them to predict (as in make) the text to follow.
 Using the dialogue from a fable and some pre-taught similes to identify some of the commonly used adjectives, we can scaffold a student into a speculative prediction about the likely events unfolding within the next few pages.
 Of course (I know you know) the prediction can be linear evidence, but why would it?
 Why now take this opportunity to recreate the story – in doing this we are ourselves becoming narrators.
 Still, the teacher may feel the need to excise some of the predictions that are too out of harmony with the touch stones in the story 😊

 Sometimes this can be as direct as asking: “What do you think happens next?”, or “Why do you think the fox wants the crow to sing?”.
-Allegorical dramas like Aesop’s Fables also give students the chance to explain how characters from fables may warn us of the dangers that we may encounter in our lives.
-Of the subtle sneaky traits in others, of ulterior motives and also of qualities to appreciate.
+Allegorical dramas like Aesop’s Fables also give students the chance to explain how characters from fables may warn us of the dangers that we may encounter in our lives; of the subtle sneaky traits in others; of ulterior motives and also of qualities to appreciate.
 Qualities to look for when choosing who we spend time with, how to spend that time and who to consciously take influence from.
-An awareness that is gifted in in the words from Max Erhman’s Desiderata ‘Exercise caution in your business affairs, for the world is full of trickery.
-But let this not blind you to what virtue there is; many persons strive for high ideals, and everywhere life is full of heroism.’

 Next time you are thinking of reading skills, allow your learners to uncover the devices that make the story work, and let them create their own to make a virtue of their devices.